 A limited number Refresh commands can be pulled-in as well.
 A maximum of 8 additional Refresh commands can be issued in advance or "pulled-in" in 1X refresh mode, a maximum of 16 additional Refresh commands can be issued when in advance in 2X refresh mode, and a maximum of 32 additional Refresh commands can be issued in advance when in 4X refresh mode.
 Each of these Refresh commands reduces the number of regular Refresh commands required later by one.
-Note that pulling in more than the maximum allowed Refresh commands in advance does not further reduce the number of regular Refresh commands required later, so that the resulting maximum interval between two surrounding Refresh commands is limited to 9 x tREFI, $17 \times t{REFI}^{2}$, or $33 \times t{REFI}^{4}$.
-At any given time, a maximum of 16 additional REF commands can be issued within $2 \times t{REFI}^{2}$, 32 additional REF2 commands can be issued within $4 \times t{REFI}^{2}$, and 64 additional REF4 commands can be issued within $8 \times t{REFI}^{4}$ (larger densities are limited by t{RFC}^{2} , t{RFC}^{2} , and t{RFC}^{2} , respectively, which must still be met).
+Note that pulling in more than the maximum allowed Refresh commands in advance does not further reduce the number of regular Refresh commands is limited to 9 × t{REFI}, 17 × t{RFEI}2, or 33 × t{REFI}4.
+At any given time, a maximum of 16 additional REF commands can be issued within 2 × t{REFI}, 32 additional REF2 commands can be issued within 4 × t{REFI}2, and 64 additional REF4 commands can be issued within 8 × t{REFI}4 (larger densities are limited by t{RFC}1, t{RFC}2, and t{RFC}4, respectively, which must still be met).

-two Refresh commands may be extended to a maximum of 9 x tREFI.
+Only DES commands allowed after Refresh command registered until tRFC(min) expires.
+Time interval between two Refresh commands may be extended to a maximum of 9 x tREFI.